Welcome to today's edition of the Rush 24-7 podcast.

 If people want to go out and vote for people who are then going to appoint people in the education system or wherever that are going to enact these kind of things, then fine.

-And the only question's going to be, Is it going to be too late to really roll any of this stuff back and uh and change it?
+And the only question is going to be, is it going to be too late to really roll any of this stuff back and change it?

-And as always, as long as we're talking about bailing this out and bailing that out and making the government in charge of more and more businesses, as long as there are significant numbers of Americans who apparently are in favor of this, you're just gonna have to wait till the whole thing collapses.
+And as long as we're talking about bailing this out and bailing that out and making the government in charge of more and more businesses, as long as there are significant numbers of Americans who apparently are in favor of this, you're just going to have to wait till the whole thing collapses because it will.

 Things like this cannot be sustained.

-And by the way, I keep hearing people say, well, you know, these buyouts and these bailouts and these uh the government taking over this business and that.
+And by the way, I keep hearing people say, well, you know, these buyouts and these bailouts and these government taking over this business and that.

-I mean, they're gonna they're gonna roll these things back in the private sector.
+I mean, they're going to roll these things back in the private sector.

 Oh, really?